Pickett County DUI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. bench trial: You have the right to a trial by jury, where a panel of your peers decides your guilt or innocence.
-Alternatively, you can opt for a bench trial, where the judge alone makes the decision.
-Your attorney will advise you on which option is best for your case.
+• Jury vs. Bench Trial: You have the right to a trial by jury.
+In a jury trial, a panel of your peers will decide your guilt or innocence.
+You can also choose a bench trial, where the judge alone makes the decision.

-• Typical trial length: DUI trials can vary in length depending on the complexity of the case.
-A typical DUI trial in Tennessee might last one to three days.
+• Typical Trial Length: The length of a DUI trial can vary depending on the complexity of the case, but most trials in Pickett County last one to three days.

 First Offense